 Read regularly and start reading more broadly.
-Read newspaper articles, non-fiction novels, and essays.
+Read newspaper articles, non-fiction, novels, and essays.

 While general knowledge is not essential to success in the UCAT, the skill of being able to read and extract information from a text quickly and accurately will be hugely beneficial.

-You want to practice your comprehension skills – they will prove essential in Verbal Reasoning.
+You want to practise your comprehension skills – they will prove essential in Verbal Reasoning.
 These skills will also help you work quickly and accurately in the Quantitative Reasoning, Decision Making, and Situational Judgement subtests.